UniversalDependencies/docs/_ca/index.md

   the `xcomp` clause is coreferential with.
   * In some cases the traditional grammar may list a verb as auxiliary but it does not fit in the more narrow definition of auxiliaries in UD and is analyzed as the main verb of an `xcomp` construction.
+  * The `xcomp` relation is also used for certain cases of secondary predication (except for optional depictives, for which [advcl]() is used).
+Secondary predication is often realized using a nominal or an adjective that makes additional claims about the subject (how it looked during the main action, what it became as a result of the action etc.)
+  * In some cases the traditional grammar may list a verb as a (pseudo-)copula but it cannot be a copula in UD (where only _ser_ and _estar_ have the copula status).
+Instead, the putative copula is analyzed as the main verb in an `xcomp` construction.

 ~~~conllu
 # text = La víctima va aconseguir fer-lo desistir en oposar resistència a mossegades.